Harsh-Maheshwari/harsh-maheshwari.github.io/src/Knowledge/README.md

 </style>

-# Hi there, I'm Harsh Maheshwari  👋
+## Hi there, I'm Harsh Maheshwari  👋
+	- Hindi: हर्ष
+	- Meaning: Joy
-`(Hindi: हर्ष, Meaning : Joy) | Data Scientist and Automation Freak`
+	- Identity: Data Scientist and Automation Freak

-`Last Updated In April 2022`

 ### Why I Do What I Do
 I am a soul searching the meaning of life in Science and Religion.
 I am passionate about work, curious about science, driven by Minimalism, aware of my limits.
 I love data, enjoy travel, value loyalty, desire independence, appreciate honesty, trust life and above all respect time.
 I am currently working as a Data Scientist at Blue Yonder.
 I am also available as a freelance Data Science Consultant and a mentor for upcoming data science aspirants.
 Lastly, I am still a learner.
 Every day I push myself to learn something new, whether that be about machine learning, Financial Markets, or miscellaneous facts about the universe and physics.

 I love to watch anime some of my favorites are Dragon Ball Super, Death Note and Vinland Saga.
 I believe these productions represent the real depth of human psychology, efforts and emotions.
 My ultimate goal is a healthy and wealthy life for me and people around me.
 I believe in team work, extreme determination and self-belief as ingredients to success.

-### Values : Go-Giver principles
-1. **Value** : Your true worth is determined by how much more you give in value than you take in payment
-2. **Compensation**: Your income is determined by how many people you serve and how well you serve them
-3. **Influence**: Your influence is determined by how abundantly you place other people's interests first
-4. **Authenticity**: The most valuable gift you have to offer is yourself
-5. **Receptivity** : The key to effective giving is to stay open to receiving

 ## My Journey
 ### The Rough Game of JEE 2015-2017